 FAQs: Answers to Your Common Questions

-How would I change my Major or add a Minor?
+1. How would I change my Engineering Major?

-If you are interested in changing your Major (eg. switching from Biomedical Engineering to Mechanical Engineering) or adding a Minor (eg. Business) to your degree,book a meeting with your Program Counsellor.
-Once you have decided on the changes you would like to make, fill out the form below and submit it to your Program Counsellor.
-You can refer to the Example Form for how to properly fill out the Schedule of Studies Change Form.
+If you are interested in changing your Major (eg. switching from Biomedical Engineering to Mechanical Engineering),book a meeting with your Program Counsellor.
+Once you have decided on the changes you would like to make, fill out the form as noted on the link below and submit it for review.

-A deferred final exam is written after the normal exam period.
 You may be granted a deferred final exam ONLY if you have legitimate grounds for academic consideration.
-If you feel that your academic performance on a final exam is in jeopardy due to your medical, psychological or compassionate circumstances, it is your responsibility to consult your Program Counsellor as soon as possible and provide any required documentation within five days of the missed exam.
-Deferred privileges must be completed within the semester immediately following the semester in which the exam/course work was originally missed.
+If you feel that your academic performance on a final exam is in jeopardy due to your medical, psychological or compassionate circumstances, it is your responsibility to consult your Program Counsellor as soon as possible.
+Deferred exams must be completed within the semester immediately following the semester in which the exam/course work was originally missed.
 The University reserves the right to disallow registration until all deferred privileges are complete and your final standing is calculated.
-For deferrng all in course assessments (not final exams), you need to contact your instructor to request accomodation.

 From time to time, students may be interested in taking an elective course at another university that is not currently offered at Guelph.
 It is important to note that transfer credits for individual courses will not be granted unless the Letter of Permission is obtained prior to staring the course.
 Meet with your Program Counsellor to learn more about Letters of Permission.